 There are also safety considerations as well as distribution requirements that need to be addressed with this new technology.
 An extensive infrastructure to deliver gasoline to cars on the road today already exists.
 Storing hydrogen safely, and delivering it to consumers owning fuel cell cars, will take significant time, money, and public acceptance.

-In 2016, there were only two car manufacturers offering fuel cell vehicles in limited numbers.
-Those cars include the Toyota Mirai and the Hyundai Tucson.
+In 2019, there were only three car manufacturers offering fuel cell vehicles in limited numbers.
+Those cars include the Toyota Mirai, Honda Clarity and the Hyundai NexoT.
 Since each of these cars depends on hydrogen gas as the fuel source, availability is limited to those organizations with access to hydrogen refueling stations.
-As of May 2016, cars were only available where adequate refueling stations exist.
+As of October 2020, cars were only available where adequate refueling stations exist.